gooddata/GoodData-CL/cli-distro/examples/hr/README.md

 ## Employee Data Set

 The `employee.csv` data set contains employee names and departments.

-It can be connected to the `department.csv` data set using the `DEPARTMENT` field.
+As described by the `employee.xml` configuration file it can be connected to the `department.csv` data set using the `DEPARTMENT` field: see the fourth `column` element with the `ldmType` set to `REFERENCE` and `schemaReference` set to the name of the referenced data set which is `Department`.

+Compare to the `name` element at the begining of the `department.xml` file.

 Run `gdi.sh` with the `2-employee.txt` file to add the 'Employee' dataset, connect it to 'Deparment' and populate it with data from the `employee.csv` file.